jayharan/dog-breed-classifier/README.md

 ![London Image](./images/example_outputs/london.png)

 **dog_app.ipynb**
-* Conotains all the code for the project
+* Contains all the code for the project

 **Notebook 2: Feature Engineering**